Kristina01111000/WordPressTheme/README.md

 from the udemy class

 To do:
-- put header and footer into seperate files, same on every page
+- put header and footer into seperate files, same on every page --> wait until uploading to wordpress b/c it may need it for upload
 - on index page
 	- navbar button should only be visible at small screen sizes, currently visible all the time
 		- what works: